 In Search of the Ultra-Sex (AKA What’s Up, Tiger Lily? as directed by Tinto Brass) was the final film I saw that night.
 The film was preceded by a gleeful introduction by Tim Anderson, who told a amusing story about the printing of the photo that is featured with the description of the film, apparently they used the Spiral Bound Booklet Printing services from printstarnow.com.

 I remember 6 people walked over the course of the screening.
-I wonder to this day what those 6 people were expecting from a movie made up of over 2,000 clips from French porn movies.
+I wonder to this day what those 6 people were expecting from a movie made up of over 2,000 clips from French porn movies, since there are many sexual content online from videos to sexual services as Mature Phone Sex which is great for people looking for someone to talk about sex online.
 I mean, what did you think you were going to see?
 Or you might want to have a therapy because of porn addiction, go to pornaddiction.co.uk.

 DAY 9: “Space Oddity”

 Wrestling Alligators made its world premier.
 James Billie, the subject off the film, received a standing ovation.
 I had to cut down on the number of films so that I could be at the Awards Bash on time.